RazvanRa2/windows-95/me/index.md

 obsessed with tracking my workouts.
 I used to play basketball back in the day, but that was a long time ago.
 I like *some* super-heroes, particularly Deadpool and Spider-Man.
 I like cats.
-I'm a cat person.

 ## What is this blog?
 This is the place I sometimes write about projects I’m working on.

 ## Contact
-Drop me an e-mail at razvanradoi97@gmail.com or you know, slide into them DMs @razvanra2 on instagram.
+Drop me an e-mail at razvanradoi97@gmail.com or you know, slide into them DMs @razvanra2 on Instagram.